 Great graphic design and why it doesn’t follow trends

-Here at Think, we have been busy rolling out a brand style that could be mistaken as from the 1990s.
+Here at Think, we have been busy rolling out a brand style that could be from the 1990s.
 Granted that is our opinion, but it did start to make us think.

 Some design projects do date as styles drift in and out of design trends.
 Other styles should really stay put (in our honest opinion).
 Others design styles stay current, or just continue to look cool.

-The agency, The Attik was a great example of creating news styles that even now look fab – some 20 or more years on.
+The agency, The Attik was a great example of creating new styles that even now look fab – some 20 or more years on.

 Why not we thought?
 Great design shouldn’t date.

 Ok, rewind to 2006.
 Paul worked as Senior Designer at Fathom Creative, based on Ducie Street in Manchester.
 DMM were a client.
 DMM International are a North Wales based climbing equipment company.
 The only climbing equipment business in the UK who design and manufacture here.

 The brief came in to design their annual catalogue.